- 22

 | A08 | Integrity Failures | No verification of software/data integrity |

-There are two main testing approaches that must be used together — no single tool can cover everything:
+Testing involves 2 main approaches that must be used together — no single tool can cover everything:

 1. Automated Testing

-Use tools to automatically scan for vulnerabilities — ideal for initial assessments and regular recurring checks.
+Using automated tools to scan for vulnerabilities — suitable for initial checks and regular re-testing.

 |---|---|---|---|